-\emph{Organization:} Section II describes the system model for a cooperative multi-agent task with rate constrained inter-agent communications.
-Section III Proposes a scheme for the joint design of communication and control policies that takes the value of information into account to perform information compression.
+Section II describes the system model for a cooperative multi-agent task with rate-constrained inter-agent communications.
+Section III Proposes a scheme for the joint design of communication and control policies that takes the value of information into account to perform data compression.
 We also provide analytical results on how distant the result of this algorithm can be from the optimal centralized solution.
-The numerical results and discussions are provided in Section IV.
-Finally, Section V concludes the paper.
+The numerical results and discussions are provided in section IV.
+Finally, section V concludes the paper.